Deylab999MSKCC/e2g-benchmarking/README.md

 ## Step 1: Download ENCODE-rE2G data from Synapse.

 All of the enhancer-gene predictions from various methods are avaiable on [Synapse](https://www.synapse.org/Synapse:syn52234275/files/) using the link provided in the paper.
-First, this data needs to be downloaded from Synapse to the `resources/` folder.
+First, this data needs to be downloaded from Synapse to the `resources/` folder. (warning: the entire data for this is ~76GB).

 ## Step 2: